 For L2 marking decisions (Dot1P and DEI), the hard-in-profile and hard-out-of-profile packets ignore the egress policer's CIR state.
 When the packet state is hard-in-profile, the in-profile Dot1P marking will be used and when DEI marking is enabled for the packets forwarding class it will be marked 0.
-When the packet state is hard-out-of-profile, the out-of-profile Dot1P marking will be used and when DEI marking is enabled for the packets forwarding class it will be marked 1.
+When the packet state is hard-out-of-profile, the out-of-profile Dot1P marking will be used and when DEI marking is enabled for the packets forwarding class it will be used and when DEI marking is enabled for the packets forwarding class it will be used and when DEI marking is enabled for the packets forwarding class it will be used and when DEI marking is enabled for the packets forwarding class it will be marked 1.